hramos/ReactNativeClass/README.md

 The style names and values usually match how CSS works on the web, except names are written using camel casing, e.g `backgroundColor` rather than `background-color`.
 The style prop can also be a plain old JavaScript object, as we'll see below.

 The `Text` component allows you to display text.
-It can be styled, much like a `span` in the web.
+It can be styled, much like a `span` on the web.

 Go ahead and try adding some styles to one of our `Text` components: